PaddiM8/GlossVisualiser/README.md

 on talo-ssa { be.1SG.PRS house-INE } koira-t juokse-vat { dog-PL run.IMP-3PL }

 ## Running the program
-To run the program you need .NET Core installed.
-Do `dotnet run` to run the program.
-This will check the current directory for \*.gls files and will convert them to HTML automatically.
+When you run the binary, it will check the current directory for \*.gls files and convert them to HTML automatically.
 You can also specify the file name directly after `dotnet run` if you wish to parse a single file.

+## Compiling
+If you choose to compile the program yourself, you will need .NET Core SDK installed.
+Simply do `dotnet run` in a terminal/command line to build and run it.

 ## Custom abbreviations
 Adding custom abbreviations is simple.
 Use the flag `--add-abbreviation` or `-ab` to add an abbreviation to your local abbreviation database.